 Did I say I wanted to eat light?
 Maybe we shouldn't have shared the apple pie.
 But how can you be in the Netherlands and not have apple pie?
 Look at all these apples.

 Day 4 - We spent an intense day visiting the van Gogh museum and the Rijksmuseum.
 We ate our lunch in the van Gogh museum cafe`, Le Tambourin.
 My lunch was not particularly interesting (just a decent caprese sandwich), but I give the place credit for the name.
 One of the paintings in the museum is of the owner of a cafe` called Tambourin who was once van Gogh's lover.
 She is seated at a table shaped like a giant tambourine.
 I liked the way the museum cafe` paid tribute to that painting.

+We shifted gears again for dinner that night.
 Even though I didn't know much about traditional Dutch food, I was looking for some kind of kitschy, semi-authentic experience for one of my meals.
 I wanted to eat at a restaurant that would recall another era.
 In short I was looking for the Dutch version of a restaurant like Plzenska from my Prague trip.